sbma44/traccar-event-handler/README.md

 This project is a simple answer to that problem.
 It takes advantage of Traccar's forwarding capabilities: Traccar remains responsible for receiving and decoding GPS events from your hardware, but then forwards activity to this script, which runs a modest local webserver to interpret those events and take action.

 Note that I have not bothered with some obvious functionality--for instance, an MQTT server is expected; this function can't be disabled.
-Making it optional would be easy!
+Even more glaringly, only a single vehicle is currently supported!
 [Open an issue](https://github.com/sbma44/traccar-event-handler/issues/new/choose) if you need that or something else.

 # Features
 - Detect start and stop events based on motion (my adapter doesn't recognize ignition events)